prettydiff/webserver/readme.md

 ## About
 * Built in proxy and redirection
 * Single port for both HTTP and WebSocket service
-* Simple TLS server with certificate generator
+* Simple TLS service with certificate generator
+* Allows creation of multiple servers from a single simple config file
 * Stream any supported media through the browser no matter the size
 * More intelligent HTTP file system directory list
-* Supports end-to-end encryption

 This application defaults all transmissions to TCP socket streams without further assumption.
+In this browser this mostly means it serves HTTP over WebSockets.
 Upon first data of a new socket the application will first determine if the socket represents the default domain and everything else is supported as a proxy.
-TLS sockets remain fully encrypted even through the proxy.
+The proxies of TLS sockets are also TLS.

 Local domains are further evaluated to determine if the given socket represents HTTP traffic or WebSocket traffic.
 Because the server provides HTTP and WebSocket support over raw TCP sockets both HTTP and WebSocket traffic are supported over the same port to the server.

-Currently only HTTP method GET is supported.
-For my own use all other traffic will be sent as WebSocket messages for the default domain.
-For other domains all traffic is pushed through a proxy to a separate unrelated service regardless of protocol or message description.

 ## Installation
 1. Install [Node.js](https://nodejs.org/)